-In the world of Porsche 911s, the Porsche 964 doesn’t always get top billing.
+Across the many generations of Porsche 911s, the Porsche 964 doesn’t always get top billing.
 It doesn’t have the air-cooled purity of the earlier G-body cars.
 It doesn’t have the raw modernity of the 993.

-But ask any true enthusiast, and they’ll tell you: the Porsche 911, type 964 is where old-school soul meets modern engineering.
+But ask any true enthusiast, and they’ll tell you: the 964 911 is where old-school soul meets modern engineering.
+Porsche internally designated it the Type 964, and owners who have driven the full 964 series rank it among the most rewarding air-cooled 911s ever produced.

-So why should you care about the Porsche 964 today?
-Because it was the first 911 that dared to evolve without losing its essence, maintaining the classic 911 feel while introducing significant modern updates.
+So why should you care about the Type 964 today?
+It marked a genuine transition in the 964 911 series, daring to evolve without losing the classic 911 feel while introducing updates that owners had been asking for.

 It set the stage for everything that came after, while still keeping enough analog feel to satisfy purists.
-The 964’s innovations, such as the introduction of all-wheel drive, also made the 911 accessible to a broader range of buyers.
+The 964 911's innovations, including all-wheel drive and coil-spring suspension, made the 964 911 accessible to a broader range of buyers.
+The car was produced in several distinct versions across its run.
+Porsche sold over 63,000 units across all versions of the 964 series from 1989 to 1994.

 Contents